acolinisi/hpsc/README-scs.md

 To clean currently built binaries and Zebu memory images:

-    make clean-hpps clean-hpps-zebu
+    make PROF=zebu hpps-clean hpps-zebu-clean

 To rebuild the binaries and the memory images:

+    make PROF=zebu
-    make hpps-zebu
+    make PROF=zebu hpps-zebu

+A single unstriped image in binary format will be created at (note: this one must be loaded into both DDRs):

+    bld/prof/zebu/zebu/mem.bin

-The *striped* set of memory images for DDR0 and DDR1 in Verilog-H will be created at (note: both images must be loaded into their respective DDRs):
+As an alternative, the *striped* set of memory images for DDR0 and DDR1 in binary format will be created at (note: both images must be loaded into their respective DDRs):

-    bin/hpps/zebu/ddr{0,1}.vhex

-As an alternative to striped memory images, a single unstriped image can also be created (note: this one must be loaded into both DDRs):

-    make bin/hpps/zebu/mem.vhex
+    make PROF=zebu bld/prof/zebu/zebu/prof.hpps.ddr.x.bin

+The extension .bin can be replaced with .vhex for generating images in Verilog-H textual hex format.

-Finally, as an alternative to Zebu memory images, the binaries for the software can be built with:
+Also, as an alternative to Zebu memory images, the binaries for the software can be built with:

-    make hpps
+    make PROF=zebu hpps

 Or, individually by specifiying any subset of these targets:

-    make hpps-atf hpps-uboot hpps-linux
+    make PROF=zebu hpps-atf hpps-uboot hpps-linux

 The corresponding clean targets are the target prefix with `clean-`.

 To clean all binaries:

-    make clean-hpps
+    make PROF=zebu hpps-clean

 Or, to clean individually specify any subset of these targets:

-    make clean-hpps-atf clean-hpps-uboot clean-hpps-linux
+    make PROF=zebu hpps-atf-clean hpps-uboot-clean hpps-linux-clean

 The binaries will be generated at:

-    * ATF: arm-trusted-firmware/build/debug/hpsc/bl31.bin
+    * ATF: hpps/arm-trusted-firmware/build/debug/hpsc/bl31.bin
-    * U-boot: u-boot-a53/u-boot.bin
+    * U-boot: hpps/u-boot/u-boot.bin
-    * Linux kernel: bin/hpps/uImage
+    * Linux kernel: bld/prof/zebu/hpps/uImage
     * Linux DT: linux-hpsc/arch/arm64/boot/dts/hpsc/hpsc.dtb

 To a built binary, invoke objdump on the binary in ELF format: